GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/demo_imaging.rst

     caldb init

-This creates a new file, ``cal_manager.db``, in the directory specified by ``database_dir``.
+This creates a new file, ``cal_manager.db``, in the directory specified by ``databases``.

 Create the file lists
 =====================
 The user has to sort the files.
-DRAGONS is a "User in the loop" pipeline.
+DRAGONS is a "User-in-the-Loop" pipeline.
 We have some tools to help.
 We will have a closer look at them later.

 We have long darks that match the science, a series of lamp-on and lamp-off